b08x/Notebook/Syncopated/Notes/Notes.md

 It does look like it worked though.

-Okay, DunBeef and Sonic Visualizer, Appearance, Bookmarks, Canvas, Community, dash, Plugins, dot, JSON.
+Okay, DeadBeef and Sonic Visualizer, Appearance, Bookmarks, Canvas, Community, dash, Plugins, dot, JSON.

 Instruction tuning is a technique used to improve the performance of a language model's training, then follow for them, used to improve the performance of language models by training them to follow natural language commands or instructions.